Minerals

-There’s a direct correlation between mineral deficiencies and illness or disease.
-Dr. Linus Pauling, the winner of two Nobel Prizes in Medicine, believes that every sickness, every disease and every ailment can be traced to a mineral deficiency.
+There’s a direct correlation between common mineral deficiencies and illness or disease.
+Dr. Linus Pauling, the winner of two Nobel Prizes in Medicine, believes that every sickness, every disease, and every ailment can be traced to a mineral deficiency.
 Deficiencies are largely believed to be rare in our society, when in fact they are really very common.
-For example: the average American diet provides only 40% of the RDA of Magnesium, leading authorities estimate 80% of the population is deficient in magnesium, 68% of the population receive less than 2/3 RDA of Zinc, 80% of the population is deficient in chromium.

-If minerals are not present in the body in adequate amounts, the body will find alternative pathways to use, which are less efficient, and this will lead to chemistry imbalances, which leads to deterioration in the organs, glands and body systems.
+If these crucial nutrients are not present in the body in adequate amounts, the body will find alternative pathways to use, which are less efficient, and this will lead to chemistry imbalances, which leads to deterioration in the organs, glands, and body systems.
 The result will be poor health and degenerative health conditions.

 The list of symptoms that can develop as a result of deficiency is vast, but here are some of the most common: